 Great for fish.
 Very cozy bar with great oysters and cold vodka.
 (It’s an alley ½ block up from Commercial St.) NY Times review

-Same ownership and neighborhood, these two separate restaurants are the best in top-of-the-line creative Italian food.
+Same ownership and now under one roof, these two separate restaurants are the best in top-of-the-line creative Italian food.

 - Hugo's, 88 Middle St., and Duckfat, 43 Middle St.